ThioJoe/YT-Spammer-Purge/README.md

 <img width="814" alt="Unblock Warning" src="https://user-images.githubusercontent.com/12518330/139364886-f1ad4d80-f7f3-459c-a826-16379d5cf004.png">

-## Instructions: Obtaining YouTube API Key
+## Instructions - Obtaining YouTube API Key
 To use this script, you will need an "Oauth2" credential to access the scanning and deletion functions via YouTube's Data API.
 Otherwise this script won't work at all.
 * #### Instructions can be found on this page: [Instructions: Obtaining an API Key](https://github.com/ThioJoe/YT-Spammer-Purge/wiki/Instructions:-Obtaining-an-API-Key)
 * #### **Or, follow a video WalkThrough Here: <https://www.youtube.com/watch?v=c6ebWvay8dE>**